hapax/hapax.github.io/assets/teaching.md

 f'(c) = \frac{f(b)-f(a)}{b-a}.
 $$

-Another nice feature of our "proof" is that it doubles as an algorithm for finding the point $c$.
+Another nice feature of our proof is that (combined with root-finding methods) it suggests an algorithm for finding the point $c$.

 This is a beautiful result, which is within the means of ordinary students to discover for themselves with some judicious guidance.